-Rajasthan Royals manager Romi Bhinder triggered an official anti-corruption investigation on April 11, 2026, after video footage showed him using a mobile device during a live Indian Premier League match.
-Observers spotted Bhinder holding the prohibited device in the team dugout while the Rajasthan Royals were engaged in a run-chase against Royal Challengers Bengaluru.
-Integrity officers from the Board of Control for Cricket in India (BCCI) immediately flagged the breach as a violation of the Player and Match Officials Area (PMOA) guidelines.
-Regulations governing the IPL strictly forbid any electronic communication equipment within the dugout or on the field of play once a match has started.
+Rajasthan Royals manager Romi Bhinder triggered an official anti-corruption investigation after video footage showed him using a mobile device during a live Indian Premier League match.
+By April 12, 2026, observers spotted Bhinder holding the prohibited dugout phone while Rajasthan were engaged in a run chase against Royal Challengers Bengaluru.
+IPL rules strictly forbid electronic communication equipment inside the dugout once a match has started.

 $11 billion in broadcast and commercial value creates a high-stakes environment where any suspicion of outside communication is treated as a potential corruption event.
 Security protocols mandate that all personal phones, tablets, and smartwatches be deposited with anti-corruption officials before personnel enter the designated match zones.
 Bhinder now faces questioning by the BCCI Anti-Corruption Unit (ACU) regarding the nature of the messages sent or received during the high-pressure finish.
 Evidence gathered from the host broadcaster cameras suggests the device was used for several minutes during the second innings.
 This incident marks a meaningful lapse in the internal discipline of the Rajasthan franchise.